Updated WWE Money in the Bank Card | 411MANIA

 * Women’s Climb the Corporate Ladder Money In the Bank Match: Nia Jax vs. Asuka vs. Shayna Baszler vs. Dana Brooke vs. Lacey Evans or Sasha Banks vs. One More TBA

-* Men’s Climb the Corporate Ladder Money In the Bank Match: MVP or Apollo Crews vs. Aleister Black or Austin Theory vs. Rey Mysterio or Murphy vs. Cesaro vs. Drew Gulak or King Corbin vs. One More TBA
+* Men’s Climb the Corporate Ladder Money In the Bank Match: Apollo Crews vs. Aleister Black vs. Rey Mysterio vs. Cesaro vs. Drew Gulak or King Corbin vs. One More TBA

 * SmackDown Women’s Championship Match: Bayley vs. Tamina